No Time to Die: Home media

-Universal Pictures Home Entertainment released No Time to Die on DVD, Blu-ray and Ultra HD Blu-ray in the United Kingdom on 20 December 2021 and in the United States on 21 December 2021.
+Universal Pictures Home Entertainment released No Time to Die on DVD, Blu-ray, and Ultra HD Blu-ray in the United Kingdom on 20 December 2021 and in the United States on 21 December 2021.
 It was available from digital download services on 9 November 2021 in the United States.
 The 31-day theatrical release window of the film is considered a relatively quick turnaround for a film of this size.
-One factor has been that Bond films attract an older audience and that demographic has been hesitant to return to cinemas during the pandemic.
+One factor has been that Bond films attract an older audience, and that demographic has been hesitant to return to cinemas during the pandemic.

 No Time to Die was the top-ranking film on Vudu and Google Play for two weeks and iTunes for five weeks.
 In the UK, it was the highest-selling digital title of 2021, with more than 430,000 units sold.
 Upon its release in disc format, No Time to Die debuted atop the "NPD VideoScan First Alert" chart for both the overall disc sales and Blu-ray sales in the US.
 According to The Numbers, it sold a combined 380,902 Blu-ray and DVD units in the first week for a revenue of $9.7 million.
 It was the top-selling-title on both charts for three weeks.
 It also debuted at the first position on Redbox's disc rental charts and second on its digital charts.
 According to the NPD Group, it sold the eighth-highest amount of DVDs and Blu-rays in 2021, and the second-highest in December 2021.

 In the UK, it ranked atop the Official Film Chart for three weeks.
-The film was the highest-selling title on disc in the country during 2021 with 1.15 million units being sold, including 717,500 DVD and Blu-ray units being sold within two weeks.
-It was also the highest-selling Blu-ray title of 2021 with 237,000 units sold, in addition to becoming the highest-selling title on 4K Blu-ray in the first week of release and selling the highest number of discs for any title in first week of release since 2017 with 621,000 Blu-ray and DVDs being sold.
+The film was the highest-selling title on disc in the country during 2021, with 1.15 million units being sold, including 717,500 DVD and Blu-ray units being sold within two weeks.
+It was also the highest-selling Blu-ray title of 2021 with 237,000 units sold, in addition to becoming the highest-selling title on 4K Blu-ray in the first week of release and selling the highest number of discs for any title in the first week of release since 2017, with 621,000 Blu-ray and DVDs being sold.
 In addition, it sold a combined 780,000 units across digital platforms and retail in the final week of 2021.